KaseemBradley/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.

+this refers to having a table like structure

 2. Why do tables need a Primary Key?

+so they can be referenced in other tables and they can represent one unique record

 3. What is the name given to a table column that references the Primary Key on another table?

+foreign keys

 4. What do we need in order to have a _many to many_ relationship between two tables?

+we need a third appointment table.